Here’s a look at the life of author, television personality and entrepreneur, Martha Stewart.

 1993 - Syndicated TV show, “Martha Stewart Living,” debuts.

-1995 - Begins writing a weekly syndicated newspaper column and Martha by Mail, a direct-mail catalog business, is launched.
+1995 - Begins writing a weekly syndicated newspaper column.
+Martha by Mail, a direct-mail catalog business, is launched.

 1997 - Buys-out Time Inc.’s share of Martha Stewart Enterprises, valued at approximately $53 million.
 Changes the company’s name to Martha Stewart Living Omnimedia.

-October 19, 1999 - Martha Stewart Living Omnimedia (MSO) launches its initial public offering, raising close to $130 million on its first day of trading.
-Stewart becomes America's first self-made female billionaire.
+October 19, 1999 - Martha Stewart Living Omnimedia launches its initial public offering, raising close to $130 million on its first day of trading.
+Stewart becomes America’s first self-made female billionaire.

-June 6, 2002 - Is first linked to the ImClone scandal; Stewart is under investigation by the Justice Department and the SEC for her sale of 3,928 shares of ImClone Systems in December 2001, the day before a company announcement that sent the price of ImClone plummeting.
+June 6, 2002 - Stewart comes under investigation by the Justice Department and the SEC for her sale of shares of ImClone Systems the day before a company announcement that sent the price of ImClone plummeting.

-June 4, 2003 - Indicted on nine charges, including securities fraud and obstruction of justice, Stewart pleads not guilty.
-Stewart steps down as chairman and CEO of Martha Stewart Omnimedia, Inc., but remains on the board and takes title of Chief Creative Officer.
+June 4, 2003 - Is indicted on nine charges, including securities fraud and obstruction of justice, Stewart pleads not guilty.
+Stewart steps down as chairman and CEO of Martha Stewart Omnimedia, but remains on the board and takes role of chief creative officer.

-March 5, 2004 - Stewart is found guilty on four counts: two counts of making false statements, one count of obstruction of justice and one count of conspiracy.
+March 5, 2004 - Is found guilty on four counts: two counts of making false statements, one count of obstruction of justice, and one count of conspiracy.

 March 8, 2004 - Viacom announces it is dropping Stewart’s television show, “Martha Stewart Living,” from its CBS and UPN television networks.
 Revlon announces that Stewart has submitted her resignation from the company’s board of directors.

-March 15, 2004 - Resigns as a director and chief creative officer of Martha Stewart Omnimedia, Inc. and assumes the position of founding editorial director.
+March 15, 2004 - Resigns as chief creative officer of Martha Stewart Omnimedia.

 May 18, 2004 - Martha Stewart Living Omnimedia announces that Martha Stewart Living Television will be put on hold for Season 12, the 2004-2005 season.

-July 16, 2004 - Sentenced to five months in prison, five months home confinement after release, two years' probation and fined $30,000.
+July 16, 2004 - Is sentenced to five months in prison, five months home confinement after release, two years’ probation, and fined $30,000.

-September 15, 2004 - Announces that she will begin her prison sentence as soon as possible, before her appeal is completed.
+September 15, 2004 - Announces that she will begin her prison sentence before her appeal is completed.